-There is no need for a Treasurer to be a qualified accountant, although in the larger parishes this would clearly be helpful.
+There is no need for a Treasurer to be a qualified accountant, although in the larger parishes this is likely to be helpful.
 Much more important are the personal qualities which the potential Treasurer has to offer.

-A Treasurer must:
+A Treasurer must:-

-- be honest.
+- Be Honest.
 This should be beyond doubt.
-PCCs may wish to take-up references, but realistically this may not always be possible. - be financially competent.
-This means not simply having the ability to maintain a cash record, but having some grasp of the need to monitor cash flows. - have an understanding of the parish, its needs and potential, both at the level of individual church members and also the wider local community. - have an understanding of the role of the parish in its wider context of deanery, diocese and the national church, and how the finances at each level inter-relate. - be able to explain financial issues clearly both within the PCC and to the general church membership. - attend PCC meetings so as to be aware of all the PCCs plans, and not just those dealing directly with finance.
+PCCs may wish to take-up references, but realistically this may not always be possible. - Be financially competent.
+This means not simply having the ability to maintain a cash record but also having some grasp of the need to monitor cash flows. - Understand the parish, its needs and potential, both at the level of individual church members and also at the wider local community level. - Understand the role of the parish in its wider context of deanery, diocese and the national church, and how the finances at each level inter-relate. - Be able to explain financial issues clearly both within the PCC and to the general church membership. - Attend PCC meetings to be aware of all the PCCs plans, and not just those dealing directly with finance.
 The position of Treasurer is filled on an annual basis at the first PCC meeting after the APCM.
-It is possible to co-opt someone onto the PCC to undertake the duties of Treasurer, but it is much better if the Treasurer is a full member of the PCC. - be prepared to be available between formal PCC meetings as a member of the PCC's Standing Committee, so that urgent business can be conducted easily.
+It is possible to co-opt someone onto the PCC to undertake the duties of Treasurer, but it is much better if the Treasurer is a full member of the PCC.

-- be able to maintain confidentiality, particularly over the financial situation of individual church members and their personal giving. - be in harmony with the PCC, the parish priest and with the wider church. - meet the wider requirements of the Charity Commissioners for all trustees aged over 18 years old, and not be disqualified because of bankruptcy or convictions for financial wrongdoing.
+- Be prepared to be available between formal PCC meetings as a member of the PCC's Standing Committee, so that urgent business can be conducted easily. - Be able to maintain confidentiality, particularly over the financial situation of individual church members and their personal giving. - Be in harmony with the PCC, the parish priest and with the wider church. - Meet the wider requirements of the Charity Commissioners for all trustees - aged over 18 years old, and not be disqualified because of bankruptcy or convictions for financial wrongdoing.